frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/formatting-the-date.md

 // ...
 ```

 See the [Day.js documentation](https://day.js.org/docs/en/display/format) for other possible formatting strings.
-For example, try replacing `DD MMMM YYYY` above with `MMM DD, YYYY` or `DD-MM-YY`.
+For example, try replacing `DD MMMM YYYY` above with `MMM DD, YYYY` or `DD-MM-YY` to see how the appearance of the date changes.

 Your `post.js` file should now look like this: